sahib/rmlint/docs/rmlint.1.rst

     It is recommended to run ``-g`` with ``-VVV`` to prevent the printing of warnings in between.

+    Note: This flag clears all previous outputs.
+Specify your outputs after this flag!

 :``-p --paranoid`` / ``-P --less-paranoid`` (**default**):

     Increase the paranoia of rmlint's internals.
 Both options can be specified up